One Jump Ahead (film): Production

 Director Charles Saunders also made Behind the Headlines (1956), the second of three crime thrillers based on the works of American novelist Robert Chapman.
 In 1958, he also directed Murder Reported.
 All three films had many similarities; the stories all revolved around a news reporter investigating a murder, each lead role played by Paul Carpenter, with different supporting casts.
-Saunders specialized in the B movie at the Kenilworth Films Production house which turned out 11 mainly crime thrillers between 1948 and 1956.
+Saunders specialised in B movie at the Kenilworth Films Production house which turned out 11 mainly crime thrillers between 1948 and 1956.

 Critical reception

+The Monthly Film Bulletin wrote: "Apart from its unconvincing denouement, this is a fairly entertaining comedy-thriller of a modest and unpretentious type.
+It is agreeably played, has some engagingly drawn characters and, particularly in the early sequences, some bright dialogue.
+The plot, though, becomes steadily more unlikely as the film progresses."

+TV Guide gave One Jump Ahead two out of five stars and wrote, "... occasionally witty dialog enhances this B-bracket programmer."